rdesfo/nixpkgs/doc/languages-frameworks/python.section.md

 ```shell
 nix-env -iA nixpkgs.myEnv
 ```
-The environment is is installed by referring to the attribute, and considering the `nixpkgs` channel was used.
+The environment is installed by referring to the attribute, and considering the `nixpkgs` channel was used.

 ##### Environment defined in `/etc/nixos/configuration.nix`